 Improves Athletic Performance

 With many great athletes using sensory deprivation — Stephen Curry, Aly Raisman and JJ Watts — it is no wonder that floating has become a popular form of training and recovering for many other athletes as well.
 And good news, there is scientific evidence showing how floating can improve athletic performance.

 One study found that based off judges opinions, athletes that floated performed better than those who didn’t amongst college basketball players (Wagaman, et al).

 Mentioned earlier, Dr. Paulus believes this is because athletes that float have a less reactive amygdala allowing them to think clearer and stay more composed during high-intensity activity as compared to their peers that don’t float (Vigneron).

 With all of the above mentioned benefits, that are real, what do you need more of in your life?

 Looking to improve your own athletic performance?
 Want to reduce stress and anxiety?
 Still searching for the best method of pain management?

-Why don’t you try hopping in a float tank and see how it can change your life.
+Why not try hopping in a float tank and see how it can change your life?